DigitalMitford/DM_Journal_1819-1823/PossibleMissingSI.md

 - [ ] LaFontaine
 - [ ] Lane
 - [ ] LeghT
-- [ ] LockeJ  SHOULD BE IN SI
+- [ ] LockeJ  SHOULD BE IN SI :: hjb: I can't find it
 - [ ] Maturin_Chas
 - [ ] Molesworth
 - [ ] Morier_J
 - [ ] Morse_Miss
 - [ ] MuschetN
-- [ ] NeckerdeS_A. ebb and lmw: She's Mme de Stael, already in the SI.
+- [x] NeckerdeS_A. ebb and lmw: She's Mme de Stael, already in the SI.
 - [x] Newbery_J ebb: already in the SI as exactly this.
 - [ ] NewtonI  ebb and lmw: In SI, look for Sir Isaac Newton :: hjb: I couldn't find any in the SI
 - [ ] Nicholls